dbrgn/acra-collector/README.md

 It does the following:

 - Append report to `crashes.txt` file
-- Send an e-mail with the stack trace
+- Send an e-mail with some crash information and the stack trace

 ## Configuration